kunalzambare972/sp-bot/README.md

         ```
         sudo nano /etc/rc.local
         ```
-      - Add the following text to the rc.local file between the if and fi of the rc.local script:</br>
+      - Add the following text to the rc.local file between the if and fi lines of the rc.local script:</br>
         ```
         sudo pigpiod
         sudo systemctl start spbot.service